EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {: #fig-flow title="EDHOC message flow"}
 {: artwork-align="center"}

-The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates (Cert).
+The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates.
 EDHOC assumes the existence of mechanisms (certification authority, manual distribution, etc.) for binding identities with authentication keys (public or pre-shared).
 EDHOC with symmetric key authentication is very similar to EDHOC with asymmetric key authentication, the difference being that information is only MACed, not signed.

 EDHOC also allows opaque application data (UAD and PAD) to be sent.
 Unprotected Application Data (UAD_1, UAD_2) may be sent in message_1 and message_2, while Protected Application Data (PAD_3) may be send in message_3.

-## Formatting of the Ephemeral Public Keys {#cose_key}
+## Ephemeral Public Keys {#cose_key}

-The ECDH ephemeral public key SHALL be formatted as a COSE_Key of type EC2 or OKP according to section 13.1 and 13.2 of {{RFC8152}}.
+The ECDH ephemeral public keys are formatted as a COSE_Key of type EC2 or OKP according to section 13.1 and 13.2 of [RFC8152], but only a subset of the parameters are included in the EDHOC messages.
 The curve X25519 is mandatory to implement.
-For Elliptic Curve Keys of type EC2, compact representation and compact output as per {{RFC6090}} SHALL be used, i.e. the 'y' parameter SHALL NOT be present in the The COSE_Key object.
-COSE {{RFC8152}} always use compact output for Elliptic Curve Keys of type EC2.
+For Elliptic Curve Keys of type EC2, compact representation and compact output as per [RFC6090] MAY be used, i.e. the 'y' parameter is not be present in the The COSE_Key object.
+COSE [RFC8152] always use compact output for Elliptic Curve Keys of type EC2.

 ## Key Derivation {#key-der}